alexshen2468-ai/exosome-retention-pk-model/README.md

 which represents the effective balance between tissue binding/uptake kinetics and release or clearance dynamics.

-This simplified framework allows exploration of how retention processes influence organ accumulation and pharmacological duration.
+This simplified framework enables exploration of how retention processes influence organ accumulation and pharmacological duration.

 ---